bannmoore/demo-nextjs-postgres-terraform-digitalocean/README.md

 ### Guide

 1. On your DigitalOcean console, create a new API Access Token.
 2. On your DigialOcean console, create a Container Registry if you don't already have one.
 This project requires one available "repo" slot.
+Make sure you open the `bin/deploy_application.sh` script and update the `CONTAINER_REGISTRY` variable with the name of your registry (mine is "bam").
 3. Clone this repository.
 4. Run the deployment scripts: